Kristina Lilley: Biography

 Kristina Lilley was born in New York City.
 She is the daughter of John Lilley, an American diplomat and Norwegian mother, Ellen Christensen, who was born in Bergen.
 Her family moved to Colombia when she was three years old.

 She studied biology at the Pontifical Xavierian University before becoming an actress.
 She speaks both Spanish, and English with a New York accent fluently.

-In 2022, she played Gabriela Acevedo de Elizondo, in the second season of Pasión de Gavilanes.
+In 2022, she reprised her role as Gabriela Acevedo de Elizondo, in the second season of Pasión de Gavilanes.